 Click here for a free mortgage quote. »

 The rules regarding the Ability-to-Repay rules do NOT say that lenders shouldn’t or cannot offer nonqualified mortgages – they just specify that the lender must retain proper evidence to demonstrate that ability-to-repay has been carefully analyzed by the underwriters and that the more strict underwriting guidelines have been applied to the rules.

 In the event that a loan meets the “qualified mortgage” definition, they will receive a safe harbor under the Ability-to-Repay rules.
 That means is that if a loan is a “qualified mortgage”, then there is a rebuttable presumption that the borrower had the ability to repay and the safe harbor rules protect the lender from regulatory criticism and potential consumer lawsuits.

-What it also means is that in the event that there are opportunities for lenders to provide non-qualified mortgages to people and throughly vet them and potentially have a good source of revenue from clients who don’t fit the traditional mold.
-If you are interested in speaking with a lender about a non qualified mortgage, simply submit your information here and we will match you up with a great non qualified mortgage lender who can help you get your loan done.
+What it also means is that in the event that there are opportunities for lenders to provide non-qualified mortgages to people and thoroughly vet them and potentially have a good source of revenue from clients who don’t fit the traditional mold.
+If you are interested in speaking with a lender about a nonqualified mortgage, simply submit your information here and we will match you up with a great nonqualified mortgage lender who can help you get your loan done.

 CFPB: Qualified Mortgage (QM) Criteria

-The CFPB has put out a helpful flyer that highlights the criteria of a Qualified Mortgage.
+The CFPB has put out a helpful flyer that highlights the criteria for a Qualified Mortgage.
 From the flyer – there mandatory product features of a Qualified Mortgage are: